apache/drill/contrib/format-hdf5/README.md

 * `type`: This should be set to `hdf5`.
 * `extensions`: This is a list of the file extensions used to identify HDF5 files.
 Typically HDF5 uses `.h5` or `.hdf5` as file extensions.
 This defaults to `.h5`.
 * `defaultPath`: The default path defines which path Drill will query for data.
 Typically this should be left as `null` in the configuration file.
 Its usage is explained below.
+* `showPreview`: Set to `true` if you want Drill to render a preview of datasets in the metadata view, `false` if not.
+Defaults to `true` however for large files or very complex data, you should set to `false` for better performance.

 ### Example Configuration
 For most uses, the configuration below will suffice to enable Drill to query HDF5 files.